Khalyava

 In Russian culture, khalyava / by khalyava (халява, на халяву) is an untranslatable concept, similar to the concepts of "freebie" and "getting something for nothing", however with a different semantic field.

 Khalyava is a possibility to get something without particular effort.
-A distinction are that khalyava is something free one is not normally entitled to.
+A distinction is that khalyava is something free one is not normally entitled to.
 It may be a result of luck.
 For comparison, if your friend gives you a ticket inviting you to go to the movies, it is not khalyava, if it is part of your normal relations, but if he gives you a ticket because his wife cannot go, then it is khalyava.
 Another possibility is that one gets something free in a way of dubious morality or legality, but not outright criminal.

 The "something" you get is not necessarily something tangible; it may be a possibility to get something, e.g., to buy a rare book by a lucky occasion, i.e., "by khalyava".

 A slightly different meaning for "khalyava" is an easy, low-effort job.

 Both meanings are given in the Sergey Ozhegov's lexicographic dictionary, but absent in Vladimir Dahl's.